Back to Blog

 The numbers told a troubling story: patient wait times had ballooned to over 30 days for routine appointments, staff turnover at the front desk reached 40% annually, and patient satisfaction scores were declining despite excellent clinical care.

 Dr. Collins's experience reflects a broader crisis in dermatology.
-Practice operating costs have risen approximately 39% when adjusted for inflation, with staffing as the largest cost driver
+Practice operating costs have risen approximately 39% when adjusted for inflation, with staffing as the largest VoiceFleet pricing driver

 .
 For specialty practices already facing margin pressure, the traditional receptionist model was becoming financially unsustainable.